Charles Henry Dunn, the son of a carrier, John Dunn and Catherine Elliott, was born 1890 at Rosemeath, near Bombala, NSW (7311/1890) .

 * Bertha Ann Dunn was born at Bombala on February 7, 1922.
 She married Albert Bernard O’Brien in Lismore.
 They met, married and raised a family of four daughters and one son.
 For more information, click on the link.

-He married Francis Ina Smith at Lismore in 1946 (4400/1946).
+He married Francis Ina Smith at Lismore in 1946 (4400/1946) and they had several children together.

 For many years, Arthur worked on the tick gates at places including Tabulam.